Leading a project: a few tips for smoother execution and higher team adoption

 • Getting trust from the project members is super important, but it takes time.
 On shorter projects, this can be problematic because the usual team lifecycle has to happen faster.
 It thus needs to be provoked early in the project.

-• A new team needs time to stabilize, and it resets at each important change (see Tuckman’s stages of group development for reference).
+• A new team needs time to stabilize, and it resets at each important change (see Tuckman’s stages of group development for reference, link at the end of the article).
 The team will go through some important steps, one of the earliest being the “storming”, where all the disagreements arise.
-The way that stage is handled is decisive for the future of the team!
-The performing stage can only happen when the storming phase is finished, hence the necessity to provoke it early for short project.
+The way that stage is managed is decisive for the future of the team!
+The performing stage can only happen when the storming phase is finished, hence the necessity to provoke it early for short projects.
 One of the points to raise is the level of confidence in the leader.
 Fears should be heard and taken into account.

 • Once you allow people to have an open communication, you have to be open for feedback and take it.
 It doesn’t mean you must change, and it doesn’t mean you have to accept people being rude to you, but you still need to hear proper feedback, accept it and understand what it means to people.
 If you don’t accept feedback, you lose the trust and deny open communication principles.

-• Trust is the basis of functioning teams (see Lencioni’s pyramid for reference).
+• Trust is the basis of functioning teams (see Lencioni’s pyramid for reference, link at the end of the article).

 • The project manager or tech lead should clarify from the start the way decisions will be made.
-It’s important to make clear who’s responsibility it is to make final decisions.
+It’s important to make clear who’s responsible for making final decisions.
 Invite people to share their concerns and be ready to justify why you keep your initial decision when it’s the case.
 Let people know that there is not one perfect solution, all solutions have tradeoffs, and you’ve considered them.
 It can cause frustration from some team members, but someone trusted you enough to give you that role, you cannot let others question it while it’s not their responsibility.

 • Creating and maintaining good relationships plays a role in the motivation of the team members to work towards the common goal.